- ABOUT US

 The answer to this question is that it is totally individual.
 Some people have back problems and do better on a firm mattress.
 Some people with similar issues feel better on a soft mattress…and everything in between.
 Best advice: listen to your body over the advice you receive from anyone else.
 Your body will give you the answer that is right for you.

 From a physics perspective, your spouse will generate more force on the mattress than you will.
 Usually a heavier person will want a thicker, firmer mattress.
 The main thing with a bigger person is to ensure that there is enough material so he or she doesn’t “bottom out” (meaning, feel the foundation or the bottom of the bed).
-The only way for a big person to get some pressure relief with our mattress is to have 9” or more of natural latex, as in the Organic Serenity or the Organic Serenity Pillowtop.
+The only way for a big person to get some pressure relief with our mattress is to have 9” or more of natural latex, as in the Serenity or the Unity Pillowtop.
 That way s/he can feel the soft cushioning on top and the firm support underneath.

 There is a reason you are rolling on to your stomach.
 Does it feel good to your back and neck when you sleep on your stomach?
 Why do you want to sleep on your side?
 Did someone tell you that, or is your body telling you that?
 Do you hold tension in your abdomen and feel some relief when you roll on your stomach?
 Your answers may alert you to some issue you may want to address with an activity such as stretching exercises or yoga.

 This is very individual, but generally we don’t see any advantage to sleeping on your stomach.
 We have spoken with lots of therapists and customers about their sleep habits.
 Some think that sleeping on your back is better because it is easier to align your body when you are on your back.
 Others think that sleeping on your side is better because then there is no pressure on your lungs and it is easier to breathe.
 In short, what is best is whatever allows you to sleep most deeply and wake up most refreshed.